 “It was an interesting phone call,” she said.
 “They were like, ‘honestly just have fun in college—I think you’re supposed to be liking the classes that you’ve been taking.’”

 The IPP program requires its students to study abroad for at least one semester prior to graduation.
-Due to the COVID pandemic last fall, Kayley wasn’t able to travel to New Zealand, where she wanted to attend Otago college, only ten minutes away from the beach.
+Due to the COVID-19 pandemic last fall, Kayley wasn’t able to travel to New Zealand, where she wanted to attend the University of Otago, only ten minutes away from the beach.
 Instead, she’s traveling to Seoul, South Korea, in the fall of 2021 with another classmate, senior Elizabeth Sluka.
 During her stay, ISA/Veritas will connect her with a Christian ministry and church leaders there.

 The program will also provide her with a dorm and food at Korea University, one of the top three universities in Seoul rated for academic excellence.